CSU-CS150B/CS150B-Lab-Instructions/Modulo.md

 ```
 Add your name and email!

+> [!NOTE]
-**REMINDER**: You should be running your code as you work - just to see what is happening.
+> You should be running your code as you work - just to see what is happening.

 ## Factorial Calculation (Step 1)
 Find the **factorial** function.
 Given a number, find the factorial of it.
 For example 4! = 4 x 3 x 2 x 1 = 24